metablaster/WindowsFirewallRuleset/docs/LAN Setup/FileAndPrinterSharing.md

 5. Configure all firewalls in the network to allow File and Printer sharing rules.

-6. Set or verify following services (in bold) are set to "Automatic" startup:\
+6. Set or verify the following services (in bold) are set to "Automatic" startup:\
 **NOTE:** For smooth startup of services set dependent services to delayed start.\
 **NOTE:** Values in parentheses are service short name and default startup type which should work too.